up42/docs/source/up42-blocks/data/aws-modis.rst

 .. note::
-  Although the output files are GeoTIFF, we refer to the whole bundle as ``MTL`` format!
+  Although the output files are GeoTIFF, we refer to the whole bundle as ``MTL`` format.

 .. code-block:: javascript